Momentum Variations

 FURTHER THOUGHTS

 This short research note highlights variations of the long-short Momentum factor in equities, which results in relatively comparable return profiles, despite different factor definitions.
 There are many assumptions in the factor and portfolio construction process that can be evaluated, but the similarity of the results of this analysis reflects an attractive robustness of the strategy.
-Although the more complex variations do not show significantly higher risk-adjusted returns than the Classic Momentum factor, they might be combined into a multi-metric Momentum portfolio, which is a research topic worth exploring further (try Finominal’s Know Your Factors for a factor exposure analysis).
+Although the more complex variations do not show significantly higher risk-adjusted returns than the Classic Momentum factor, they might be combined into a multi-metric Momentum portfolio, which is a research topic worth exploring further (try Finominal’s Alpha Analyzer for a factor exposure analysis).

 ABOUT THE AUTHOR